Who to refer

 Underlying Dynamic

-A nervous-system collapse following sustained capitalist and colonial pressure to perform.
+A nervous-system collapse following sustained pressure to perform.

 Goal